ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 ### APR 1st &middot; EN-000 C

-As a tribute to the older <span class="dead-link">[Doodle Art](/doodle-art)</span> placeholder cards included in the early versions of the Print and Play Lorraine and Rai Starter Decks, on April 1st 2022 the Grand Archive team [shared this](https://www.instagram.com/p/Cb0Hm7atEX4):
+As a tribute to the older [Doodle Art](/doodle-art) placeholder cards included in the early versions of the Print and Play Lorraine and Rai Starter Decks, on April 1st 2022 the Grand Archive team [shared this](https://www.instagram.com/p/Cb0Hm7atEX4):

 {% include blockquote.html quote="We have decided to change the art direction for our cards..
 We hope you guys enjoy it! 😄" author="@grandarchivetcg" %}